 How many pretzels you can feed your cat and when?

-Pretzels, in a majority of cases, are nontoxic for our pet companions and therefore, cats can eat them.
+Pretzels, in the majority of cases, are nontoxic for our pet companions, and therefore, cats can eat them.
 But you should remember that plant-based food is not their natural diet.
 Therefore, food made specifically for cats must be in their daily course of meals, and they can’t go vegan!

 So if you want to surprise your furry friend with this human snack, you may.
 But be alert because cats’ sensitivity to some of the ingredients could result in less than desirable outcomes.